 Additionally, and in line with the policy of rationalization of resources and cost savings established by the Presidency of the Republic and complying with the instructions of the Board of Directors and the Presidency of the Bank, a series of administrative measures were taken, which results reflected during the term of the year 2016 savings representing 18% of the budget assigned for the administrative expenses, which was equivalent to COP 709 million.
-As a consequence of these initiative, the Bank achieved organizational efficiencies in the administration of its resources in different areas that facilitate the institutional management, such as document processing, travel management, the appropriate use of public services, optimization of cleaning and surveillance services, administration of fixed assets adjusted to the application of international financial regulations, rationalization of physical spaces and infrastructure, eco-efficiency, management of providers and negotiation, attention of payments to providers, printing and stationery, due attention of internal requirement of physical resources, among others.
+As a consequence of these initiative, the Bank achieved organizational efficiencies in the administration of its resources in different areas that facilitate the institutional management, such as document processing, travel management, the appropriate use of public services, optimization of cleaning and surveillance services, administration of fixed assets adjusted to the application of international financial regulations, rationalization, attention of payments to providers, printing and stationery, due attention of internal requirement of physical resources, among others.